michaelkotelnikov/rhacm-workshop/07.Ansible-Tower-Integration/README.md

 More information can be found in the Ansible Tower UI.
 Log into the Ansible Tower UI using the URL and credentials provided by the instructor.

-At the main dashboard take a look at the **Recent Job Runs**.
+At the main dashboard, take a look at the **Recent Job Runs**.
 Press on the `Logger` Job Run that matches your timestamp.

 ![tower-result](images/tower-result.png)